ShivgunGaming/shivgungaming.github.io/README.md

 ![tenor](https://user-images.githubusercontent.com/102505925/236655118-41d4ef8b-d820-461a-844a-c4e2915fa1a0.gif)

-This is my portfolio website and this is also a template as well if you want a portfolio in minutes
+This is my portfolio website and this is also a template as well if you want a portfolio in minutes.

 This is HTML 5 Markup, with CSS & SCSS JavaScript.